3501 Sansom Street, Philadelphia, PA 19104, USA

 Other Graduate Degree Programs

-The Masters in Comparative Law (LLCM) program is a one-year course of advanced study for students who have already earned their LLM degree.
+The Master in Comparative Law (LLCM) program is a one-year course of advanced study for students who have already earned their LLM degree.
 LLCM students build their own curriculum in the same manner as LLM candidates.
 Most LLCM students choose to deepen their understanding by concentrating on a specific area of law and frequently complete a substantial piece of writing in that area.
 While many of our LLCM students come from our population of Penn Law LLM alumni, we welcome applicants from other LLM programs.

 The Doctor of Juridical Science (SJD) is the highest law degree offered by the University of Pennsylvania.
 All applicants must have already earned an LLM, JD, or equivalent degree from Penn Law or another, comparable institution.
 Penn Law’s SJD program mission is to advance legal scholarship by producing graduates who have made significant contributions to their chosen area of study and who are prepared to become leaders in the international academic community.